17liamnaddell/schoolwork/HighSchool/plog.md

 ## Wedensday, May 31:
 Today, I built more of the LFS system, and got a blinking led to work with a transistor this time. yay

+## Friday, Jun 9

+I made a certified installer program using automake, autoconf, and other autotools.
+It is not finished yet, but the installer is.
+I just need to write the script